OpenLLM-France/Lucie-Training/assets/hugging_face/README_dataset.md

 #### QuestionsEcritesParlement
 * <u>Source</u>: Corpus contributed by OpenLLM partners.
 * <u>Extracted from</u>:  [Regards citoyens](https://www.regardscitoyens.org/#&panel1-4) ([text](https://data.regardscitoyens.org/nosdeputes.fr/)).
 License: [CC BY-NC-SA](https://data.regardscitoyens.org/nosdeputes.fr/).
-* <u>Description</u>: Collection of long written questions, read during a session at the french national assembly: from a member of french parliament to a minister  (Minister got 2 month to respond). ([text](https://data.regardscitoyens.org/nosdeputes.fr/)).
+* <u>Description</u>: Collection of long written questions, read during a session at the French National Assembly.
+Questions are asked by a member of the French parliament and addressed to a minister (who is given two months to respond).
 * <u>Citation</u>: No paper found.

 #### RedPajama (v2)
 * <u>Source</u>: [togethercomputer/RedPajama-Data-V2](https://huggingface.co/datasets/togethercomputer/RedPajama-Data-V2).
-License: Apache 2.0 (data preparation code), Not specified (data) but see [Common Crawl terms of use](https://commoncrawl.org/terms-of-use).
+License: [Apache 2.0](https://github.com/togethercomputer/RedPajama-Data) (data preparation code), Not specified (data) but see [Common Crawl terms of use](https://commoncrawl.org/terms-of-use).
+* <u>Extracted from</u>: [Common Crawl](https://commoncrawl.org/).
 * <u>Description</u>: "RedPajama-V2 is an open dataset for training large language models.
 The dataset includes over 100B text documents coming from 84 CommonCrawl snapshots and processed using the [CCNet](https://github.com/facebookresearch/cc_net) pipeline.
 Out of these, there are 30B documents in the corpus that additionally come with quality signals, and 20B documents that are deduplicated" (from [GitHub](https://github.com/togethercomputer/RedPajama-Data)).
+Knowledge cutoff: 2014-2023.
 * <u>Citation</u>: Together Computer (2023).
 "RedPajama-Data-v2: an Open Dataset with 30 Trillion Tokens for Training Large Language Models," [GitHub](https://github.com/togethercomputer/RedPajama-Data).

 #### STAC
 * <u>Source</u>: [STAC](https://www.irit.fr/STAC/corpus.html).
-License: CC BY-SA-NC 4.0.
+License: [CC BY-SA-NC 4.0](https://www.irit.fr/STAC/corpus.html).
+* <u>Extracted from</u>: [STAC](https://www.irit.fr/STAC/corpus.html).
+The full STAC corpus contains annotations for discourse structure.
+We use only the text of the chats.
 * <u>Description</u>: A collection of chats from an online version of the game Settlers of Catan.
 * <u>Citation</u>: Nicholas Asher, Julie Hunter, Mathieu Morey, Farah Benamara and Stergos Afantenos (2016).
 "Discourse structure and dialogue acts in multiparty dialogue: the STAC corpus," The Tenth International Conference on Language Resources and Evaluation (LREC 2016).
 European Language Resources Association, pp. 2721-2727.

 #### TheStack
 * <u>Source</u>: [bigcode/the-stack-dedup](https://huggingface.co/datasets/bigcode/the-stack-dedup).
-License: Other (mixture of copyleft licenses).
+License: [Other](https://huggingface.co/datasets/bigcode/the-stack-dedup) (mixture of copyleft licenses).
+* <u>Extracted from</u>: [GHarchive](https://www.gharchive.org/)
 * <u>Description</u>: "The Stack contains over 6TB of permissively-licensed source code files covering 358 programming languages.
-The dataset was created as part of the BigCode Project, an open scientific collaboration working on the responsible development of Large Language Models for Code (Code LLMs).
+The dataset was created as part of the [BigCode Project](https://www.bigcode-project.org/), an open scientific collaboration working on the responsible development of Large Language Models for Code (Code LLMs).
 The Stack serves as a pre-training dataset for Code LLMs, i.e., code-generating AI systems which enable the synthesis of programs from natural language descriptions as well as other from code snippets.
 This is the near-deduplicated version with 3TB data" (from the [dataset card](https://huggingface.co/datasets/bigcode/the-stack-dedup)).
 * <u>Citation</u>: Denis Kocetkov, Raymond Li, Loubna Ben Allal, Jia Li, Chenghao Mou, Carlos Muñoz Ferrandis, Yacine Jernite, Margaret Mitchell, Sean Hughes, Thomas Wolf, Dzmitry Bahdanau, Leandro von Werra and Harm de Vries (2022).
 "The Stack: 3 TB of permissively licensed source code," [arxiv:2211.15533](https://arxiv.org/abs/2211.15533).

 #### Theses
 * <u>Source</u>: Corpus contributed by OpenLLM partners.
-* <u>Extracted from</u>: [theses.fr](https://theses.fr/?domaine=theses) and  [HAL???]().
+* <u>Extracted from</u>: [theses.fr](https://theses.fr/?domaine=theses) and  [HAL](https://hal.science/).
-* <u>Description</u>:
+* <u>Description</u>: A collection of doctoral theses published in France.
+Dataset containing text retrieved through OCR.
 * <u>Citation</u>: No paper found.

 #### Wikipedia, Wikisource, Wiktionary